sharmavins23/Zhongli-Artifact-and-Weapon-Calcs/README.md

 Zhongli's possible weapons and artifacts and saves their stats in a data-driven format.

+# To-Do List

+-   Re-do weapon classes with dynamic attack and stat calculations based on level and refinement
+-   Re-do weapon classes with attributes to enable or disable stacking
+-   Re-do character data with dynamic stat calculations based on level, talent level

 # License TL;DR

 This project is distributed under the MIT license.
 This is a paraphrasing of a